 The documents don't give any indication as to why Britain would want to support this genocidal regime.
-However, a speech by then UK defence secretary Liam Fox in 2011 could give us a clue.
-"Sri Lanka has a role to play in maintaining the international stability and security that, as an open, trading nation, Britain's national interest requires", Liam Fox told an audience in Colombo.
-"Sri Lanka is located in a pivotal position in the Indian Ocean with major international shipping routes between the Far East and the Gulf within 25 miles of your coast".
+However, a speech by then UK defense secretary Liam Fox in 2011 could give us a clue.
+"Sri Lanka has a role to play in maintaining the international stability and security that, as an open, trading nation, Britain's national interest requires," Liam Fox told an audience in Colombo.
+"Sri Lanka is located in a pivotal position in the Indian Ocean with major international shipping routes between the Far East and the Gulf within 25 miles of your coast."

 The Foreign Office adviser commented that, "Whilst intelligence-led policing is a key component of a preventive approach, thought should be given as to whether this might be used for political aims and consequently whether HMG [Her Majesty's Government] would wish to be associated with such assistance."
 However Garbutt told VICE that although he discussed the i2 product with the Sri Lankans, he did not offer to deliver them i2 training.

 Another document shows that some staff teaching community policing did have significant experience in intelligence.
-An email written by Britain's defence attaché in Colombo reveals that the British instructors included "some excellent ex-Special Branch" officers, whose visit to Sri Lanka "tied into work done by the Scottish Police College and other consultants on the theme of Community Policing".
-Home Office guidelines say that "the primary function of Special Branch is covert intelligence work in relation to national security".
-The defence attaché wanted a highly experienced officer to visit Sri Lanka, saying that "we tried for Ronnie Flanagan but couldn't get him".
+An email written by Britain's defense attaché in Colombo reveals that the British instructors included "some excellent ex-Special Branch" officers, whose visit to Sri Lanka "tied into work done by the Scottish Police College and other consultants on the theme of Community Policing."
+Home Office guidelines say that "the primary function of Special Branch is covert intelligence work in relation to national security."
+The defense attaché wanted a highly experienced officer to visit Sri Lanka, saying that "we tried for Ronnie Flanagan but couldn't get him."
 Flanagan was a former Chief Constable of the Royal Ulster Constabulary and head of its Special Branch in Northern Ireland during the British state's war against the IRA.